President, Macro Modeling

 |e-mail:||Ed.Merks at gmail.com|

 Cliche as it may sound, I believe strongly that helping is its own reward.
-I answer questions daily on a broad range of newsgroups, not just those for my own projects, I blog to promote a sense of community, I fix bugzillas quickly for the users of my software, and I develop cool new features whenever possible.
+I answer questions daily on a broad range of newsgroups, not just those for my own projects, I fix bugzillas quickly for the users of my software, and I develop cool new features whenever possible, even outside of my own projects.
+A recent example is the tool Eike Stepper and I have been working on to help ease the installation and configuration of development IDEs, as well as support for rule-driven dynamic working sets.
 I am deeply honored to have received Eclipse's Lifetime Contribution Award in 2012.
 I feel my track record as an Eclipse committer since 2002 is demonstrated with deeds not merely with words.
 I focus on being a positive influence and on balancing the drive to fix problems and to make improvements with recognition of the fact that real problems are difficult to solve and that what constitutes improvement is often highly subjective.
-A case in point is the issue of one committer one vote which required a change to the by-laws and was approved by the membership in 2011.
-Not everyone agreed this was an improvement, independent committers like me lost a degree of influence for their vote, but I'm quite sure the vast majority of the committers feel everyone's vote is now more fairly reflected in the elections.

 Ed Merks founded his own small consulting company, Macro Modeling.
 He is a coauthor of the authoritative book "EMF: Eclipse Modeling Framework" which is published as a second expanded edition.
 He has been an elected member of the Eclipse Foundation Board of Directors for the past six years and has been recognized by the Eclipse Community Awards as Top New Comer Evangelist, Top Ambassador, and Top Committer, as well as for Lifetime Achievement.
 Ed is well known for his dedication to the Eclipse community since 2002, posting literally thousands of newsgroup answers each year.
 He spent 16 years at IBM, achieving the level of Senior Technical Staff Member after completing his Ph.D. at Simon Fraser University.
 He is a partner of itemis AG and is currently living in Berlin and learning German.
 His experience in modeling technology spans twenty-eight years.